Fractionalized time reversal, parity and charge conjugation symmetry in topological superconductor: a possible origin of

-The biggest challenges of the puzzles are: (1)Where does the neutrino mass come from?
-(2)Why there are three generations of neutrinos\cite{neutrino2}?
+The biggest puzzles are: (1)Where does the neutrino mass come from?
+(2)Why there are three generations of neutrinos(charged-leptons/quarks)\cite{neutrino2}?
 (3)Where do those mystery mixing angles come from?
-An elegant way to explain the origin of neutrino mass is to introduce a sterile right-handed neutrino that does not carry any electric-weak charge, and through the so called seesaw mechanism\cite{seesaw1,seesaw2,seesaw3} -- by introducing a heavy Majorana mass for the right-handed sterile neutrino, a small mass for the left-handed light neutrino can be induced.
-Apparently, the seesaw mechanism requires the neutrino to be a Majorana fermion, however the rest two puzzles have not been solved in a natural way so far.The observed neutrino mass mixing angles clearly indicates certain (approximate) flavor symmetry, but it is unclear where the mystery flavor symmetry comes from.
+An elegant way to explain the origin of neutrino mass is to introduce a sterile right-handed neutrino that does not carry any electroweak charge, and through the so called seesaw mechanism\cite{seesaw1,seesaw2,seesaw3,seesaw4} -- by introducing a heavy Majorana mass for the right-handed sterile neutrino, a small mass for the left-handed light neutrino can be induced.
+Apparently, the seesaw mechanism requires the neutrino to be a Majorana fermion\cite{Majorananeutrino}.
+Nevertheless, the rest two puzzles have not been solved in a natural and simple way so far.The observed neutrino mass mixing angles clearly indicates certain (approximate) flavor symmetry, but it is unclear where the mystery flavor symmetry comes from.
 In this paper, we aim to propose a topological scenario to explain the origin of three generations of neutrinos and the emergence of flavor symmetry.